Contributing to the LM Zoo¶

 Once you’ve confirmed that all tests pass for your image, create a pull request

-Github repository.
+at the lm-zoo Github repository.
 Your pull request should follow this

 template